antonioortegajr/marvel-get-calls/README.md

 marvel-get-calls
 ================

 A collection of simple GET calls for the Marvel API in varying languages.
 I started this because I often find no examples or a whole library to call.
 Nothing inbetween.
-SO here are example calls.
+So here are example calls.

 These will all be GETs using cURL